STP-14 Conversion of Strata Schemes to Survey-Strata Schemes

 This conversion option can be used only once.
 There is no time limit as to the use of this option.

-2 General Drafting Guidelines (formerly section 16.2 of the practice manual)
+2 General Drafting Guidelines

 - Survey requirements.